jovialmcnulty/ros-setup/README.md

 # ros-setup

-Following the usage instructions in `ros-setup.sh` will do the following:
+Following the usage instructions in `ros-setup.{zsh, bash}` will do the following:

 - Setup ROS
 - Setup catkin workspace